 AZ v.
 Shinseki (United States Court of Appeals; Federal Circuit)– Reporting of In-Service Military Sexual Trauma (MST)

 Veterans who were sexually assaulted while in-service typically do not report the assault to their superiors, military law enforcement, or civilian law enforcement.
 Due to a lack of service records documenting an assault, VA has denied many claims for MST because the incident goes unreported.
 However, the AZ case has changed the way VA must consider a lack of service records documenting an assault.

 Until this case, VA treated a lack of service records reporting or regarding an assault as affirmative evidence that an assault did not occur in-service.
 In the AZ case the Court held that absence of service records documenting unreported sexual assaults cannot be used as evidence proving that an assault did not occur.
 Further, a veteran’s failure to report in-service sexual assault to military authorities cannot be used as evidence proving that an assault did not occur.
 Basically, VA cannot deny your claim for benefits based on MST solely because there are no service records documenting the incident.
 VA must provide other reasoning to deny the claim other than a lack of service records.

-If you have any questions about how these cases may affect your claim for benefits please contact the experienced veterans’ disability attorneys at Gardberg & Kemmerly, P.C.
-Attorneys at Law today for a free case evaluation.
+If you have any questions about how these cases may affect your claim for benefits please contact the experienced veterans’ disability attorneys at Gardberg & Kemmerly, P.C. today for a free case evaluation.
 Gardberg & Kemmerly serves veterans across the United States from their home office in Mobile, Alabama.